Translation Meta Data in FAL

 So if you have an automatic process of Translation like Trados or any other translation software, the translator will get an empty file - so he will not be able to translate.

-#11 Updated by Coders.Care Extension Team 11 months ago
+#11 Updated by Coders.Care Extension Team about 1 year ago

 Since we had some issues with meta data translations too the question that came up with our issues is: